 Figure 4 shows our proposed forwarding architecture we created by using our extended Click elements.
-In this configuration, we have k input and k output queues, where k represents the number of CPU cores in the system (4 in the example in Fig. 4), or in a flow-based scenario k might represent the number of separate packet flow classes the router provides service for.
+In this configuration we have k input and k output queues, where k represents the number of CPU cores in the system (4 in the example in Figure 4), or in a flow-based scenario k might represent the number of separate packet flows the router provides service for.
 When packets arrive on a network card, some of their Ethernet and/or IP header fields are looked up and a hash function decides into which queue they are placed.
-In the most widely-used case (i.e., Receive Side Scaling, RSS [8]), the packets are distributed in the available input queues based on a hash function, which function also ensures that packets belonging to the same flow end up in the same input queue, thus avoiding packet reordering within a flow.
-In addition, packets can also be placed in the queues based on specific values of some header fields, thus providing a flow-based separation of the packets and supporting distinguished (QoS) packet processing.
-For example, by using VMDq [9] the packets can be classified by their destination MAC address, and a recently released commodity Ethernet Controller chip [17] supports Rx queue assignment based, among others, on L2 Ethertype, L3/L4 5-tuple or even TCP SYN bit fields, and also makes it possible to filter on any 2-byte tuple in the first 64 bytes of the packet.
+In the most widely-used case (i.e. Receive Side Scaling, RSS [8]), the packets are distributed in the available input queues based on a hash function, which function also ensures that packets belonging to the same flow end up in the same input queue, thus avoiding packet reordering within a flow.
+In addition, packets can also be placed in the queues based on specific values of some header fields, thus providing a flow-based separation of the packets and supporting distinguished (QoS) packet processing (e.g. by using VMDq the packets can be classified by their destination MAC address).